-An explanation of how the Directors have had regard to the need to foster the Company's business relationships with suppliers, customers and others, and the effect of that regard, including on the principal decisions taken by the Company during the financial year, has been set out in Quilter's 2021 Annual Report, which does not form part of this report.
+An explanation of how the Directors have had regard to the need to foster the Company's business relationships with suppliers, customers and others, and the effect of that regard, including on the principal decisions taken by the Company during the financial year, has been set out in Quilter plc 2023 Annual Report, which does not form part of this report.
+There are no further considerations which would be relevant for the Company.